chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 class Foo(typ: MyBundle) extends Module {
   val bundleA = IO(Output(typ))
   val bundleB = IO(Output(typ))

   // typ is already a Chisel Data Type, so can use it directly here, but you
   // need to know that bundleA is of type typ bundleA := 0.U.asTypeOf(typ)

   // bundleB is a Hardware data IO(Output(...)) so need to call chiselTypeOf,
   // but this will work no matter the type of bundleB: bundleB := 0.U.asTypeOf(chiselTypeOf(bundleB))
 }

-ChiselStage.emitVerilog(new Foo(new MyBundle))
+ChiselStage.emitSystemVerilog(new Foo(new MyBundle))
 ```
 ### How do I create a Vec of Bools from a UInt?